digitalbec/SmutDatingApp/README.md

-# Smut Book Dating iPhone App
+# Basic Social Dating iPhone App

 This is a minimal SwiftUI-based dating app sample for iOS, featuring user login/registration and a simple discovery/swipe screen.
 You can expand it with chat, profile editing, and real authentication/back-end as needed.